qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 * and a second one between ``airports`` table and the pivot table.

 When we add a new child (i.e. a company to an airport), QGIS will add a new row in the pivot table and in the ``airlines`` table.
-If we link a compagny to an airport, QGIS will only add a row in the pivot table.
+If we link a company to an airport, QGIS will only add a row in the pivot table.

 In case you want to remove a link, an airline or an airport, QGIS won't remove